 \section{Conclusion}

-In this paper, we introduce WRCFormer, a robust 3D object detector that effectively fuses a monocular camera with raw 4D radar tensors.
-The proposed method introduces two key innovations: a Wavelet Attention Mixture-of-Experts module that captures joint spatial-frequency representations to enhance sparse radar signatures, and a two-stage Geometry-guided Progressive Fusion mechanism that enables efficient and semantically-aligned cross-modal fusion integration.
-Extensive experiments on the K-Radar benchmark demonstrate that WRCFormer sets a new state-of-the-art performance, with particularly strong robustness under adverse weather conditions where camera-based perception often degrades.
-These results underscores the significant advantage of directly leveraging rich 4D radar tensor, paired with specialized neural architectures, for building reliable, all-weather perception systems in autonomous driving.
+We introduced WRCFormer, a robust 3D object detector that effectively fused visual features with raw 4D radar tensors.
+The proposed method introduced two key innovations: a Wavelet Attention Mixture-of-Experts module that captures joint spatial-frequency representations to enhance sparse radar signatures, and a two-stage Geometry-guided Progressive Fusion mechanism that enables efficient and semantically-aligned cross-modal fusion integration.
+Extensive experiments on the K-Radar dataset proved that WRCFormer set a new state-of-the-art performance, with particularly strong robustness under adverse weather conditions where camera-based perception often degrades.
+These results underscored the significant advantage of directly leveraging rich 4D radar tensor, paired with specialized neural architectures, for building reliable, all-weather perception systems in autonomous driving.

 \ifCLASSOPTIONcaptionsoff

 \fi

 \normalem